 Notes to Editors

 - Protecting Human Rights after the EU exit: As part of the Withdrawal Agreement, the UK Government made a commitment to ensure that certain equality and human rights in Northern Ireland will not be diminished as a result of leaving the EU.
 From 1st January 2021, the Equality Commission for Northern Ireland (ECNI) and the Northern Ireland Human Rights Commission (NIHRC) began their new roles and responsibilities to ensure that this commitment is upheld.
-Read more here.
-Watch the explainer animation produced by ECNI and NIHRC here.
+Read more about the work of the NIHRC or watch the explainer animation produced by ECNI and NIHRC.

 - The UK-EU Withdrawal Agreement includes the Ireland/Northern Ireland Protocol.
 The Protocol reflects the commitment made by the UK Government to uphold the Belfast/Good Friday Agreement.
 In particular, the UK Government committed that the withdrawal will not lead to any diminution of rights, safeguards and equality of opportunity in Northern Ireland, as set out in the relevant chapter of the Belfast/Good Friday Agreement, including in the area of protection against discrimination (Article 2(1).
 It also commits the UK government to keeping pace with any future developments in specific EU Directives covering equal treatment in employment, self-employment, access to goods and services, social security and freedom from discrimination based on racial or ethnic origin.

 - In the context of the Article 2 commitment, The NIHRC, ECNI and the Irish Human Rights and Equality Commission (IHREC) will work together to provide oversight of, and reporting on, rights and equalities issues falling within the scope of the commitment that have an island of Ireland dimension.